Hidden Cost of Randomized Smoothing: THEORETICAL CHARACTERIZATION OF THE SHRINKING PHENOMENON

-\paragraph{Analysis of bounded decision regions with Gaussian smoothing.} As we have proven that any bounded decision region shrinks after applying Gaussian smoothing filters, we will investigate in this part of the paper \textit{how fast} the decision region (quantified by $R_\sigma$) shrinks/vanishes and \textit{how big} the certified radius ($\mu$) can be.
-Specially, from Corollary~\ref{cor:1}, we have that the smallest ball $S_{\mathcal{D}_\sigma}$ containing the smoothed decision region is contained within the smoothed version of $S_\mathcal{D}$.
+\textbf{Analysis of bounded decision regions with randomized smoothing.} As we have proven that any bounded decision region shrinks after applying randomized smoothing filters, we will investigate in this part of the paper \textit{how fast} the decision region (quantified by $R_\sigma$) shrinks/vanishes.
+From Corollary~\ref{cor:1}, we have that the smallest ball $S_{\mathcal{D}_\sigma}$ containing the smoothed decision region is contained within the smoothed version of $S_\mathcal{D}$.
 Therefore we only consider the worst case when we have a ball-like decision region.
-Without loss of generality, we consider a case when the decision region of class 1 data characterized by the network function is exactly $\{x \in \rr^d \mid \norm{x}_2 \leq R\}$.
+Without loss of generality, we consider a case when the decision region of class 1 data characterized by the network function is exactly $\{x \in \rrr^d \mid \norm{x}_2 \leq R\}$.